A Neural Entity Coreference Resolution Review

 Finally, Precision and Recall are defined using Eqs. \{2 $\And$ 3 \} as:

-From this we can interpret that the MUC score cannot be used to identify signleton entities (i.e. entities only mentioned once) and therefore cannot be trusted to score datasets like the ACE dataset \citep{ACE:L04-1011}.
+From this we can interpret that the MUC score can not be used to identify signleton entities (i.e. entities only mentioned once), because of its link based approach, and therefore can not be trusted to score datasets like the ACE dataset \citep{ACE:L04-1011}.